intellifi-nl/webapi-doc/quick-start.md

 Please note that you may add multiple key/value pairs in the object.
 Unknown values will be ignored.

 The reply to this POST will be another JSON object that contains information about the executed request.
-The most imporant is the url and the id of the newly created resource:
+The most important is the url and the id of the newly created resource:
 ```
 {
   "updated_properties_count":2,